Parachor

 where $\gamma$ is the surface tension, $M$ is the molar mass, $\rho_L$ is the liquid density, and $\rho_V$ is the vapor density in equilibrium with liquid.
 Parachor has a volume multiplier and is therefore extensible from components to mixtures.
 Parachor "has been used in solving various structural problems."

-The word parachor is said to come from a combination of Greek words "para," meaning "aside," and "chor," meaning "space."
+The etymology of parachor is from a combination of prefix para "para," meaning "aside," and Greek "chor," meaning "space."
 Sugden in other publications showed that each compound had a characteristic parachor value.
 Since the work of Sugden, parachor has been used to "correlate" the surface tension data of a variety of pure liquids and liquid mixtures.

 Boudh-Hir and Mansoori (1990) presented a general molecular theory for parachor valid for all ranges of temperature.